ProspectEye/ProspectEye-Email-API/README.md

 Requirements
 ---------------------
-In order to connect your Email Marketing Solution to ProspectEye you need a compatible webservice and the capacity to add data in the links generated i the email.
+In order to connect your Email Marketing Solution to ProspectEye you need a compatible webservice and the capacity to add data in the links generated in the email.

-The webservice must have the following feature:
+The webservice must have the following kind of feature:

 ``fetchDataBasedOnId(id)``